"Find a trailhead, feel the earth beneath your feet and maybe even splash through some puddles."

 - Michie Drive: Walk around the corner to the bridge on Hydraulic Road.

 - Brandywine Drive: Trailheads are either side of the Brandywine bridge, near the intersection with Greenbrier Drive.

 - Greenbrier Park: Walk to the pedestrian bridge from the intersection of Greenbrier Drive and Kerry Lane, or across the creek, from the end of Jamestown Drive.

 The Rivanna Trail practically encircles Charlottesville.
 Add the connecting trails and spurs like the one in my neighborhood, and the possibilities for extended hikes or runs — not to mention wildlife sightings — are nearly endless.

-So don’t just stare wistfully out your window, or do all your bird watching on the Downtown Mall.
+So don’t just stare wistfully out your window.
 Find a trailhead, feel the earth beneath your feet and maybe even splash through some puddles.
 Just be on the lookout for that screaming deer.

 Passport to Nature